Manuia Savea: Playing career

 Savea was born in Auto, American Samoa and attended Faga'itua High School in Fagaʻitua before moving to the United States and attending the University of Arizona from 1996 to 1999, where he majored in sociology and played offensive and defensive line.

 In the spring of 1999, he had reconstructive knee surgery on his knee.

-After college, he was drafted in the seventh round (207th overall) in the 2000 NFL draft by the Cleveland Browns.
+After college, Savea was drafted in the seventh round (207th overall) in the 2000 NFL draft by the Cleveland Browns.
 On July 11, 2000, he signed his four-year rookie contract.
 On August 22, 2000, he was released by the Browns.
 He was later selected in the XFL player draft by the Chicago Enforcers where he appeared in three games.

 Personal life

 Savea has three children.
 While at Arizona, in October 1999, he was charged with three crimes domestic assault, domestic violence damage and contributing to the delinquency and dependency of a minor.
 After allegedly pushing his wife, which prompted her to lock herself in a bathroom.
 The charge of contributing to the delinquency and dependency of a minor was due to their children (all under the age of 5 at the time) being present.

-He is currently an offensive and defensive line coach with Football University, in the Kansas City area and is part of the FBU Team Kansas City National Championship Team Coaching Staff.
+Savea is currently an offensive and defensive line coach with Football University, in the Kansas City area and is part of the FBU Team Kansas City National Championship Team Coaching Staff.